solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Note A. _Wernerian perversity_ (p.
 12).

 "I heard the Professor, in a field-lecture at Salisbury Crags, discoursing on a trap dyke, with amygdaloid margins and the strata indurated on each side, with volcanic rocks all around us, say that it was a fissure filled with sediment from above, adding with a sneer that there were men who maintained that it had been injected from beneath in a molten condition.
-When I think of this lecture, I do not wonder that I determined never to attend to geology." — 'Life and Letters of Charles Darwin,' vol. 1. chapter 2.
+When I think of this lecture, I do not wonder that I determined never to attend to geology." — _Life and Letters of Charles Darwin_, vol. 1. chapter 2.
 "Autobiography," p.
 41. 1887.

 Seeing that Werner did not bring forward a particle of evidence in support of his theory of the aqueous origin of granite and basalt, the ultimate rejection of that theory by the scientific world is not a matter for surprise.
 Not only was Werner ignorant of the organic basis of these rocks, but also of the fact that they were once in a semi-molten or molten condition.

 Note B. _Potstones_ (p.
 66).

 Potstones are common round Norwich, and are often seen in the village gardens.
-The classical quarry at Horstead, figured in Lyell's 'Elements,' is quite grown over, but good examples are to be found elsewhere, notably at Whittingham.
+The classical quarry at Horstead, figured in Lyell's _Elements_, is quite grown over, but good examples are to be found elsewhere, notably at Whittingham.
 These curious objects have been taken for gigantic sponges.
 One theorist thought they were due to lightning forming tubes of fused sand!
 The theory which attributes their formation to sagging-down of the heavy silica into soft areas and hollows in the chalk, seems a reasonable one.
 In the thick tabular masses of flint the upper surface is usually more or less flat and smooth, and the lower provided with great bosses.
 A potstone is a still more gravitating mass.
 Where vertical pipes are formed, the horizontal tabular layers are further apart, as if the vertical masses had drained off the material.

 In one quarry near Norwich I dissected out a slender green glauconite pencil-thick axis or core through two potstones and a portion of a third — through 4 feet 11 inches in all, till I came to a solid floor of flint and a layer of water.
 Many of the green grains are casts of Foraminifera.
 Mr. Leney, the curator of the Norwich Museum, showed me a potstone with a lateral branch of glauconite running from the central axis to a hole in the side of the potstone.
 Possibly the core results from a surface-layer of shells and clay sediment being carried down in the vortex of the sinking funnel.
 These surface-shells would, perhaps, still contain animal matter which is supposed to set up the changes resulting in the formation of glauconite.
 At the same time, a difficulty about this view is that the core is continuous even when there is an interval between the stones, which latter might be compared to huge cylindrical beads on a thread of glauconite.